Yunqing-Jia/Jerland/_jmtr/researchtopic.md

         </div>
         <div class="col-md-5">
             <div class="intro">
             The contraflow left-turn lane (CLL) design provides a novel approach to alleviate congestion for those signalized intersections with heavy left-turn traffic.
-This program is initiated to develop models and methods to optimize traffic signal control schemes for isolated, arterial, and network level of signalized intersections with CLL.
+This program is initiated to develop models and methods to optimize traffic signal control schemes for isolated, arterial, and network levels of signalized intersections with CLL.
             </div>
         </div>
     </div>